worshamweb/rails8-kamal-aws-tutorial/AWS_SETUP_GUIDE.md

 ## Step 3: Prepare Rails App for Deployment

-**Important: All commands in this section should be run on your local machine in the Rails project directory, NOT in the SSH session with your EC2 instance.**
+**Important: All commands in this section should be run on your LOCAL machine in the Rails project directory, NOT in the SSH session with your EC2 instance.**

 ### 3.1 Fix Common File Permission and Directory Issues
-**Run on your local machine in the Rails project directory:**
+**Run on your LOCAL machine in the Rails project directory:**
 ```bash
 mkdir -p log storage
 touch log/.keep storage/.keep